Williams FW16 was a car that won the Constructors’ title for the Rothmans Williams team in 1994 Formula One World

 Renault RS6 engine was improved, as well as a fuel valve to enable refueling during the race after that rule was reintroduced before the start of 1994 season.
 The 6-speed semi-automatic gearbox was revised and lighter than the one used at FW15C.
 In accordance with the new regulations, the Williams FW16 did not have adjustable anti-roll bar controls accessible by the driver.

 The whole car, including engine, was modified several times during the season.
 The Williams FW16 was pretty hard to handle and had many reliability issues, especially at the beginning of the campaign.
 Ayrton Senna was very unhappy with FW16.
 The legendary Brazilian several time stated that he feels uncomfortable, tense and stressed in the car.
 The car was springy and unstable, with aerodynamic deficiencies that the new rear suspension could not mask.

 Williams won the Constructors’ championship, Hill narrowly missed the title

 Despite all troubles, shortcomings, and Senna’s death at Imola, the season of 1994 wasn’t bad for Williams in the terms of results.
 The team won its 7th Constructors’ Championship title, mainly thanks to Damon Hill who was a runner-up in the Drivers’ Championship, controversially losing to Michael Schumacher by only one point.

 After Senna’s death, debutant David Coulthard became the team’s second driver but for the last three races of the season, he was replaced by more experienced Nigel Mansell, in an effort to secure the Constructors’ title.
 Hill scored six wins and five 2nd places.
-Coulthard’s best result was the 2nd place in Portugal but he scored in other four races, while Mansell won the season-closing race in Japan and clinched the title for Williams.
+Coulthard’s best result was the 2nd place in Portugal but he scored in other four races, while Mansell won the season-closing race in Australia and clinched the title for Williams.

 What do the numbers say?